-Due to the current COVID-19 shutdown in Austria, Hungary and the world, there may be delays with appointment booking at embassies and consulates.
+Due to the current COVID-19 restrictions in Austria, Hungary and the world, there may be delays with appointment booking at embassies and consulates.
 Please keep checking your local Austrian/Hungarian representation office for updates on working hours and changes to procedures.
-Embassies and Consulates may open momentarily for 2-3 days without updating their website, so please continue emailing and calling your local consulate or embassy regularly for updates and information.

 Visa and Residence Permit Information for Vienna Campus (Austria) - read more